| Home

 Simple Simon's Birthday Bones

-another bowl mix peanut butter and milk, then add to dry ingredients and
+baking powder.
+In another bowl mix peanut butter and milk, then add to dry ingredients and

 mix well.
 Place dough on a lightly floured surface and knead.
 Roll